incompass/TimestampableBundle/README.md

 Usage
 -----

-Add the Timestampable trait to your doctrine entities.
+Add the TimestampTrait trait to your doctrine entities.

 ```
-use Timestampable
+use TimestampTrait
 ```

 Update your database schema